Mass media in Serbia: Television broadcasting

-Television broadcasting started in 1958 with each Yugoslav republic having its own station.
+Television broadcasting started in 1958 with each Yugoslav republic having its station.
 In Serbia, the state television station was known as Television Belgrade (RTB) and became known as Radio Television of Serbia after the breakup of Yugoslavia.
 A second channel was launched in 1972, and a third in 1989.
 Under the Communists and Slobodan Milošević, state broadcasting was controlled by the ruling party, leading to RTS headquarters being targeted and bombed during the NATO action against Yugoslavia.

 The system developed from a public monopoly, with regional centres like TV Novi Sad and TV Pristina, into a dual, public and private system.
-The government, while suppressing the development of alternative statewide channels, allowed the broadcasts of regional and local commercial stations (which could profit from unlimited advertisement time to sell), as well as new pro-government local TV outlets.
-After the fall of Milošević, RTS became known as Nova RTS (an assertion of independence), while B92 commenced broadcasting.
+While suppressing the development of alternative statewide channels, the government of Serbia allowed the broadcasts of regional and local commercial stations (which could profit from unlimited advertisement time to sell), as well as new pro-government local TV outlets.

 Television remains the most widespread and popular medium in Serbia.
 According to AGB Nielsen Research in 2009, Serbs watch five hours of television per day on average, the highest average in Europe.
 Television is the main source of news and information for citizens (85%, against 11% for the press and 2% for radio and internet each), while the biggest share of audience goes to entertainment programmes.
-The financial sustainability of the whole sector remains in doubt, and broadcasters favour cheap and light programmes rather than high-quality in-house productions.

 The television market in Serbia is saturated.
 In 2001, there were 253 TV stations; that was later halved to 109 licenses.
-There are seven nationwide free-to-air television channels, with public broadcaster Radio Television of Serbia (RTS) operating three (RTS1, RTS2 and RTS3) and four private broadcasters: Prva, O2.TV, Pink and Happy TV.
+There are seven nationwide free-to-air television channels, with public broadcaster Radio Television of Serbia operating three (RTS 1 (Serbian TV channel), RTS 2 and RTS3) and four private broadcasters: Prva, O2.TV, Pink and Happy TV.
 Viewing shares for these channels in 2016 were: 19.2% for RTS1, 14.8% for Pink, 9.7% for Prva, 7.9% for Happy TV, 5.8% for B92, and 3.1% for RTS2.
 There are 28 regional channels and 74 local channels.
 Besides terrestrial channels there are a dozen Serbian television channels available only on cable or satellite.

 Serbia completed the transition to digital broadcasting in 2015, having chosen MPEG-4 compression standard and DVB-T2 standard for signal transmission.

 News agencies

+Active

-There are three national news agencies in Serbia: Beta, Fonet and Tanjug Tačno ("Tačno" d.o.o. uses intellectual rights of former state news agency Tanjug).
+There are three national news agencies in Serbia: Beta, Fonet and Tanjug Tačno.
+"Tačno" d.o.o. uses intellectual rights of former state news agency Tanjug.